Dmitry Merezhkovsky

 photo credits: Wikimedia Commons

-Dmitry Sergeyevich Merezhkovsky (Russian: Дми́трий Серге́евич Мережко́вский, IPA: [ˈdmʲitrʲɪj sʲɪrˈɡʲejɪvʲɪtɕ mʲɪrʲɪˈʂkofskʲɪj]; August 14 [O.S.
-August 2] 1866 – December 9, 1941) was a Russian novelist, poet, religious thinker, and literary critic.
+Dmitry Sergeyevich Merezhkovsky (Russian: Дми́трий Серге́евич Мережко́вский, IPA: [ˈdmʲitrʲɪj sʲɪrˈɡʲejɪvʲɪtɕ mʲɪrʲɪˈʂkofskʲɪj]; 14 August [O.S.
+2 August] 1865 – 9 December 1941) was a Russian novelist, poet, religious thinker, and literary critic.
 A seminal figure of the Silver Age of Russian Poetry, regarded as a co-founder of the Symbolist movement, Merezhkovsky – with his wife, the poet Zinaida Gippius – was twice forced into political exile.
 During his second exile (1918–1941) he continued publishing successful novels and gained recognition as a critic of the Soviet Union.
-Known both as a self-styled religious prophet with his own slant on apocalyptic Christianity, and as the author of philosophical historical novels which combined fervent idealism with literary innovation, Merezhkovsky became a nine-time nominee for the Nobel Prize in literature, which he came closest to winning in 1933.
-However, because he was close to the Nazis, he has been virtually forgotten after World War 2.
-Source: Wikipedia (en)
+Known both as a self-styled religious prophet with his own slant on apocalyptic Christianity, and as the author of philosophical historical novels which combined fervent idealism with literary innovation, Merezhkovsky became a nine-time nominee for the Nobel Prize in Literature, which he came closest to winning in 1933.
+However, due to contested claims that he expressed regard for Fascism as a lesser evil than Communism during the outbreak of war between Germany and the USSR shortly prior to his death, his work largely fell into neglect after World War II Source: Wikipedia (en)

 Authors influenced by Dmitry Merezhkovsky 1